National Biodiversity

 National Developments

-2020: The Environment Bill was being considered by a Public Bill Committee but due to COVID19 the sittings of the Committee have been suspended & is now scheduled to report by 26/06/2020.
-View a ‘tracked changes’ version showing Bill 9 of Session 2019-20 compared to Bill 3 of Session 2019.
+2020: The Environment Bill was being considered by a Public Bill Committee but due to COVID19 the sittings of the Committee were suspended

 Biodiversity Policies